 1. You weren’t qualified

 Recruiters say that over half of job applicants for a given job aren’t qualified – and sometimes even more.
 Don’t be surprised when you don’t hear back if you only met 50 percent of the qualifications.
 But on the other hand, myopically applying for only the jobs you are fully qualified you for can limit your options.
-Applying for a job that asks for 6 years of experience when you only have 4 isn’t overly idealistic.
+Applying for a job requiring 6 years of experience when you only have 4 isn’t idealistic.

 2. The company is going through a hiring freeze

-Sometimes HR will post jobs online even though the company is going through internal turmoil, and actually hasn’t hired anyone in a year.
-A hiring freeze could also take effect when you’re in the interview process, in which case you could unceremoniously be dropped out of the running.
-This might also be something HR doesn’t want you to know, because they don’t want news to spread about why the freeze had to happen.
+Sometimes, HR will post jobs online even though the company is going through internal turmoil and actually hasn’t hired anyone in a year.
+A hiring freeze could also take effect when you’re in the interview process, in which case you could be dropped out of the running unceremoniously.
+This might also be something HR doesn’t want you to know because they don’t want news to spread about why the freeze had to happen.

 3. The position was filled internally

-Internal candidates generally have first dibs on a role than a new hire coming into the company.
-In fact, sometimes an internal candidate was the only one being considered all along, but the company has a policy about publically posting jobs.
-The job could have only had the illusion of being open, but was actually reserved for someone else from the start.
+Internal candidates generally have first dibs on a role rather than a new hire coming into the company.
+In fact, sometimes an internal candidate is the only one being considered, but the company has a policy about publically posting jobs.
+The job could have only had the illusion of being open but was actually reserved for someone else from the start.
 Again, don’t get down on yourself.

 4. They were hiring for fit

-Even if your resume perfectly fit the qualifications and your cover letter was stellar, there’s no guarantee you’ll land the job.
+Even if your resume perfectly fits the qualifications and your cover letter is stellar, there’s no guarantee you’ll land the job.
 It depends on where you’re interviewing, but many workplaces are increasingly concerned with building a cohesive company culture.
 Research company culture on Glassdoor beforehand so you have a better idea of what they’re looking for.

 5. You made a not-so-great impression on HR

-When HR is looking at a talented pool of applicants, even one misstep can be reason enough to cost you the gig.
-No matter how talented you are, it’s always important to be courteous, professional and kind to the people who are hiring you.
+When HR looks at a talented pool of applicants, even one misstep can be reason enough to cost you the gig.
+No matter how gifted you are, being courteous, professional, and kind to the people hiring you is always essential.

 6. You were over-qualified

-If a hiring manager is looking for someone to do a specific job that you seem over-qualified for, they might take the less-qualified applicant for budget reasons or because the role was more junior than your qualifications.
+Suppose a hiring manager is looking for someone to do a specific job you seem over-qualified for.
+In that case, they might take the less-qualified applicant for budget reasons or because the role was more junior than your qualifications.
 Hopefully, you will quickly be rewarded for your skills elsewhere!

 7. The company went through a restructuring

-“Review your resume, tap your network, get a referral and get back out there.
-The job search may not be easy, but scoring a job you love is well worth the wait.”
+“Review your resume, tap your network, get a referral, and get back out there.
+The job search may not be easy, but scoring a job you love is worth the wait.”